Do you need help with an AVO in the Sutherland Shire and Southern Sydney Region?

 You can object to an Apprehended Violence Order being made against you and have the matter adjourned for trial at a later date.
 Under these circumstances, an interim AVO will be issued until the trial date.

-to find out more or to arrange an appointment with a Sutherland Shire AVO law specialist today.
+Contact us to find out more or to arrange an appointment with an AVO law specialist today.